CarlWebster/Citrix-Cloud-Daas-/CC_Inventory_V1.txt

 				}
 				Else
 				{
-					$CleanOnBoot                 = "Unable to retrieve details"
+					$CleanOnBoot                 = "Unable to retrieve details because no ProvisioningSchemeUid"
-					$CPUCount                    = "Unable to retrieve details"
+					$CPUCount                    = "Unable to retrieve details because no ProvisioningSchemeUid"
-					$DedicatedTenancy            = "Unable to retrieve details"
+					$DedicatedTenancy            = "Unable to retrieve details because no ProvisioningSchemeUid"
-					$DiskSize                    = "Unable to retrieve details"
+					$DiskSize                    = "Unable to retrieve details because no ProvisioningSchemeUid"
-					$HostingUnitName             = "Unable to retrieve details"
+					$HostingUnitName             = "Unable to retrieve details because no ProvisioningSchemeUid"
-					$IdentityPoolName            = "Unable to retrieve details"
+					$IdentityPoolName            = "Unable to retrieve details because no ProvisioningSchemeUid"
-					$InstalledVDAVersion         = "Unable to retrieve details"
+					$InstalledVDAVersion         = "Unable to retrieve details because no ProvisioningSchemeUid"
-					$MasterVM                    = "Unable to retrieve details"
+					$MasterVM                    = "Unable to retrieve details because no ProvisioningSchemeUid"
-					$MasterImageVMDate           = "Unable to retrieve details"
+					$MasterImageVMDate           = "Unable to retrieve details because no ProvisioningSchemeUid"
-					$MemoryMB                    = "Unable to retrieve details"
+					$MemoryMB                    = "Unable to retrieve details because no ProvisioningSchemeUid"
-					$OperatingSystem             = "Unable to retrieve details"
+					$OperatingSystem             = "Unable to retrieve details because no ProvisioningSchemeUid"
-					$PreparedImageDefinitionName = "Unable to retrieve details"
+					$PreparedImageDefinitionName = "Unable to retrieve details because no ProvisioningSchemeUid"
-					$PreparedImageVersionNumber  = "Unable to retrieve details"
+					$PreparedImageVersionNumber  = "Unable to retrieve details because no ProvisioningSchemeUid"
-					$ResetAdministratorPasswords = "Unable to retrieve details"
+					$ResetAdministratorPasswords = "Unable to retrieve details because no ProvisioningSchemeUid"
 					$TempDiskCacheSize           = $Null
 					$TempMemoryCacheSize         = $Null
-					$WindowsActivationType       = "Unable to retrieve details"
+					$WindowsActivationType       = "Unable to retrieve details because no ProvisioningSchemeUid"
-					$xDiskImage                  = "Unable to retrieve details"
+					$xDiskImage                  = "Unable to retrieve details because no ProvisioningSchemeUid" Remove-Variable TempDiskCacheSize
-					Remove-Variable TempDiskCacheSize
 					Remove-Variable TempMemoryCacheSize
 				}